 But the U.S. Department of Labor reports that children in Côte d’Ivoire engage in the worst forms of child labor, including in the harvesting of cocoa and coffee, sometimes as a result of human trafficking.
 The scariest thing about Halloween could be the treats you offer at your front door.

-Not all commercially produced candy is horrifying.
+Not all commercially produced treats are horrifying.
 Some healthier snacks still feel like treats to kids and come individually wrapped for easy distribution.
 CLIF makes certified organic, GMO-free snack bars and fruit leather.
+MySuperSnack granola bites are made with organic ingredients and are free of peanuts and tree nuts.

-Parents might also be tempted to steal kids’ Dagoba tasting squares, which are certified organic and use cacao from Rainforest Alliance Certified Farms.
+Parents might be tempted to steal kids’ Justin’s peanut butter cups, which are certified organic and use cacao from Rainforest Alliance Certified Farms.
 Endangered Species Bug Bites aren’t actually shaped like bugs, but they are made from ethically traded and sustainably grown cacao and come with insect trading cards.

 Nowadays, the FDA advises parents not to let children eat any candy that isn’t commercially wrapped, and even to inspect store-bought candy for tampering.
 Whether the FDA has succumbed to paranoia or lobbying from the candy industry is a mystery, but one thing is certain: The only documented case of anyone handing out poisoned or drugged Halloween candy involved a California dentist distributing laxatives in 1959.
 This urban legend has been repeatedly debunked, but it lingers on.